Click here for a sample title page.

 Results should be explained briefly.
 Information stated in tables or figures should not be repeated in the text.

 Subheadings should be typed with italic and second subheadings should be typed with normal fonts in both materials and methods and results sections.
 Subheadings in italics should be placed at the beginning of the paragraph.

-Discussion and Conclusion should include the interpretation of present study results with other study results indicated in reference list.
+Discussion and Conclusion should include the interpretation of present study results with other study results indicated in the reference list.

 Reference list should be numbered alphabetically.
 Each reference should be ordered with author’s name in black, parenthesized publication year in normal, title in italic, and short name of journal and page numbers in normal and its volume number in black font.
 The periodicals must be abbreviated according to "Periodical Title Abbreviations: By Abbreviation".
-For references with more than 3 authors, only the first 3 authors should be listed, followed by "et al." In the text, references must be cited with number, and if name of author was indicated, just last name should be written before the reference number.
-If more than two authors were present in the reference, just last name of first author followed by “et al.” should be written in the text.
+For references with more than 3 authors, only the first 3 authors should be listed, followed by "et al." In the text, references must be cited with a number, and if the name of author was indicated, just the last name should be written before the reference number.
+If more than two authors were present in the reference, just last name of the first author followed by “et al” should be written in the text.
 In a single sentence, numbers of references should be limited to 5 ordered from small to higher number.

 The following is the style used for common types of references: